textpattern/textpattern.github.io/administration/index.md

 ## Login location

-The usual back-end login location for a new install of Textpattern is at <i>domain.tld/textpattern</i>.[^login] If you install Textpattern in a subdirectory, the login location would reflect that extra level (e.g. <i>example.com/subdirectory/textpattern</i>).

-[^login]: See [Textpattern security](https://docs.textpattern.com/administration/security) if you're worried about the login location being common knowledge.
+The usual back-end login location for a new install of Textpattern is at <i>domain.tld/textpattern</i>.
+If you install Textpattern in a subdirectory, the login location would reflect that extra level (e.g. <i>example.com/subdirectory/textpattern</i>).
+See [Textpattern security](https://docs.textpattern.com/administration/security) if you're worried about the login location being common knowledge.

 ## Core administration regions and panels